grahamas/RasterUniqueCharacterizationCode/README.md

    julia> Pkg.instantiate()
    ```

-This will install all necessary packages for you to be able to run the julia scripts and
+This will install all necessary packages for you to be able to run the Julia scripts and
 everything should work out of the box, including correctly finding local paths.